ToniNichev/projects-next-gen-tradinbg/README.md

 1. Provide real Binance.US credentials as environment variables.
 2. Adjust `BOT_ORDER_PCT` / risk parameters to match your appetite.
 3. Change `BOT_EXCHANGE_TYPE` to `spot` or `future` as needed.
-4. Monitor `trade_log.csv` and the `/state` endpoint while the script runs on your Mac server.
+4. Monitor `data/trade_log.csv` and the `/state` endpoint while the script runs on your Mac server.